LanfordCai/blockchain-developer-bootcamp-final-project/README.md

 HODL! is the name of my final project, and this repository contains two projects:

-1. hodl: the contract of HODL!
+1. hodl: the contract project of HODL!
+    * contracts: the smart contracts
+    * scripts: scripts for hardhat to do deployment and some other tasks
+    * test: smart contract unit tests
-2. hodl-fe: the front-end code of HODL!
+2. hodl-fe: the front-end project of HODL!
+    * public: entrance of the project
+    * src: javascript/css files and smart contract abi files

 ### My Ethereum Address